我要吃瓜

 Teaching

 I have vast experience in creating and coordinating modules.
-My Honours level module Terrorism in the Media is not running this year and I have previously taught across a wide range of subjects including contemporary media industries, television business, public service broadcasting, research methods, film theory, Chinese cinema, European cinema, silent cinema, gender studies, literature, history, medievalism, superheroes, Hitchcock, comedy, television ghost stories and Scottish media.
-I continue to supervise undergraduate and postgraduate dissertations on a wide range of topics across various programmes including Media Management and Public Relations & Strategic Communications.
+I have previously taught across a wide range of subjects including contemporary media industries, television business, public service broadcasting, research methods, film theory, Chinese cinema, European cinema, silent cinema, gender studies, literature, history, medievalism, superheroes, Hitchcock, comedy, television ghost stories and Scottish media.
+I continue to supervise dissertations on a wide range of topics for undergraduate and postgraduate programmes.
+In Summer 2025, I am supervising dissertations for the postgraduate programme Public Relations & Strategic Communications.